getalp/WCE-LIG/README.md

 ## Acknowledgement

-This toolkit is part of the French National Research Agency project KEHATH (https://kehath.imag.fr/)
+This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.